wonma/My-Learning-Tracker/log.md

     })
 }
 ```
 _I used Regex to filter out each parenthesis, which took more time than teacher's solution_

+&nbsp;

 ```JavaScript
 // Quiz 2: At what position does Santa first enter the basement?